EGN4950C-DocSecOps/DocSecOps/README.md

 Our group is configuring a DevSecOps pipeline to handle distinct types of documentation.
 The pipeline will support plain text files, Word documents, Excel, PDFs, and PowerPoints.

+* FileProcessing Folder contains the source code
+  * it can be found in main as well as the "DevSecOps-Java-Source-Code" branch
+* docDataValidator Folder contains the source code for the plugin
+  * it can be found in main as well as the "Jenkins-Plugin" branch

 # Configure Jenkins to use Pipeline Script from SCM